For parents and carers

 It is normal for pre-school children to say no, and have tantrums at times.
 This is their way of learning about their own place in the family and the world.

-Seek help, however, when your baby, toddler, or family is unable to manage these angry feelings in a ways that help them learn and grow.
+Seek help, however, when your infant, or family is unable to manage these angry feelings in a ways that help them learn and grow.
 We know that things will not necessarily get better without advice and practising new skills.
 And the earlier everyone gets help, the quicker you can get back to the important tasks of learning and developing together.

 It is normal for a baby or toddler to be upset at being apart from their parent or carer, especially if they are left with someone they don’t know very well.
 Sometimes it takes a child time to get used to a new situation.
 Any distress should stop when the child is reunited with their main carer.